khetho/adventistcommons.org/README.md

 **Copyrights, Licensing, and Usage**

 - Who owns the copyright for these products?
-  - All products are owned by the Middle East and North Africa Union.
-Each product will be licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd/4.0/) (CC BY-ND 4.0).
+  - Products are owned by different publishers.
+Each product on Adventist Commons will be licensed under the [Creative Commons Attribution-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nd/4.0/) (CC BY-ND 4.0).
 - Do we need to pay for anything on this platform?
   - There is never any fee for downloading, printing, or sharing any of the available resources on this website.
 - Am I allowed to adapt the text?